d3b4g/leonids/_posts/callme.md

 So now the binary analysis is out of the way.
 Lets start fuzzing the binary.
 Generate the unique pattern and send to the program.

 #### rarun2 profile
-In radare2, when it gets to interact with a debuggee, rarun2 is your go-to tool.
+In radare2, when it gets to interact with a debugger.

 This program is used as a launcher for running programs with different environments, arguments, permissions, directories and overridden default file descriptors.
 Source: man rarun2

 First, create a rarun profile as shown above.
-Then, open the debuggee in radare2 and load this profile using the -r flag:
+Then, open the file in radare2 and load this profile using the -r flag:
 ```
 $ cat profile.rr2
 #!/usr/bin/rarun2